 Index that measures the return on minimum equity required to attain the CET1 early warning indicator (EWI).
 The numerator is the profit attributable to the group and the denominator is the minimum equity required to attain the CET1 early warning indicator (EWI).

-Attainment of the objective in connection with the RoRAC is measured on the basis of the cost of equity.
-This indicator is measured by taking the average of the last three months in the final year of the multiyear measurement period.
+Attainment of the objective in connection with the Return on Total Equity is measured on the basis of the ROTE at the end of the period.